happygears/netspyglass-grafana/README.md

 # Development

+1.  download and install **nodejs** from [link](https://nodejs.org/uk).
+This package also includes npm.
-1. Clone this git repository
+2. Clone this git repository
     `git clone git@github.com:happygears/netspyglass-grafana.git`
-2. Go to the cloned folder `cd netspyglass-grafana`
+3. Go to the cloned folder `cd netspyglass-grafana`
-3. Run `npm install`
+4. Run `npm install`
-4. For building project select one of the following command:
+5. Use one of the following commands:
  - `grunt watch`        # execute this command during development.
 It will rebuild project on every file change detection.
- - `npm run build`# make a development build
+ - `npm run build`      # make a development build
  - `npm run build-prod` # make a production build with tests and version bump

-If you haven't **npm** and **nodejs** packages please download **nodejs** from given [link](https://nodejs.org/uk).
-This package also includes npm.